Third Way (United States): Policy areas

 Third Way's work covers seven policy areas: climate and energy, economy, education, healthcare, national security, politics, and social policy.
-In the climate area, Third Way advocates for nuclear energy and other clean energy alternatives.
-In economic policy, Third Way advocates for infrastructure development and tax reform.
+In the climate policy area, Third Way advocates for nuclear power and other clean energy alternatives.
+In the economic policy, Third Way advocates for infrastructure development and tax reform.
 In education, Third Way focuses on addressing what they see as issues in both K-12 and higher education.
 Protecting and improving the Affordable Care Act is Third Way's aim regarding healthcare.
-Third Way also seeks to develop electoral strategies for the broader left and advocates for socially liberal policies such as abortion rights, same-sex marriage, and the legalisation of Marijuana.
+Third Way also seeks to develop electoral strategies for the broader left and advocates for socially liberal policies such as abortion rights, same-sex marriage, and the legalization of marijuana.

 Policy work

 In 2010, Third Way sponsored a report written by William Galston of the Brookings Institution and Elaine Kamarck of Harvard Kennedy School titled "Change You Can Believe In Needs a Government You Can Trust".
-The report analysed Americans' trust in government and reported it was in serious decline, possibly presenting significant challenges to the Obama administration's agenda.
-Third Way's other economic work has included rural reinvestment efforts, a plan to make opportunity more widely available to American middle class and defending the Patient Protection and Affordable Care Act.
+The report analyzed Americans' trust in government and reported it was in serious decline, possibly presenting significant challenges to the Obama administration's agenda.
+Third Way's other economic work has included rural reinvestment efforts, a plan to make opportunity more widely available to American middle class and defending the Affordable Care Act.
 As an example of Third Way's rural reinvestment program, Third Way developed the policies framed in Spurring Weatherization Investments in Rural America, which was introduced by Representative Jim Clyburn (D-South Carolina) and Senator Lindsey Graham (R-South Carolina) as the Rural Energy Savings Program.
 Third Way argued for members of opposing parties to sit together at the President's annual address in 2011 and 2012.

-Third Way has recently worked on a campaign to evaluate the Democratic Party connection with voters after the 2016 presidential election.
-Along those lines, Third Way hosted consultations and meetings with politicians and strategists from around the country to develop a Democratic strategy for winning 2018 and 2020 elections.
-As of 2017, Third Way's economic program is undertaking a campaign to highlight the scarcity of opportunity as a root cause of income inequality.
+Third Way worked on a campaign to evaluate the Democratic Party connection with voters after the 2016 U.S. presidential election.
+The report found a drop-off in support among voters of color, concluding they are persuasion voters needing a compelling economic narrative, and that Republican efforts to brand Democrats as radicals worked—including with minority voters.
+Along those lines, Third Way hosted consultations and meetings with politicians and strategists from around the country to develop a Democratic strategy for winning the 2018 midterm elections and the 2020 U.S. presidential election.
+As of 2017, Third Way's economic program was undertaking a campaign to highlight the scarcity of opportunity as a root cause of income inequality in the United States.